Cheltenham Racecourse

 Coral World Grand Prix – Snooker

 Fancy a game of snooker?
-Horse racing is not the only sporting event to be enjoyed at Cheltenham.
-The Coral World Grand Prix will be hosted at The Centaur in Cheltenham and runs from the 3rd-9th February.
+Horse racing is not the only sporting event to enjoy at Cheltenham.
+The Centaur will be hosting the Coral World Grand Prix at Cheltenham and runs from the 3rd-9th February.
 This event brings together some of the greatest snooker players in the UK for an event like no other.

-For little horse racing enthusiasts the Junior Jumpers Memberships is a perfect way for local children to get involved with the great sport.
+For little horse racing enthusiasts, the Junior Jumpers Memberships are a perfect way for local children to enjoy sports.
 The membership is exclusive to the following venues:

 • Cheltenham